Custom Templates & Scripts

 Each template is composed of two files:

 • One is a *.json document that contains a description of the template and settings for the resulting script.
+This one can be edited visually on the Templates for custom scripts form.

 • The second file is the *.hbs template, which contains code written in the Handlebars templating system.